-This might be a controversial or senseless thing to say, given that I am a person who actually identifies as an intuitive, but I do love a distinction worth making.
+This might be a strange thing to say, given that I am a person who actually identifies myself as an intuitive in everything from business cards to website banners to casual conversation, but I do love a distinction worth making.

 I'm a professional intuitive.
 I'm also an intuitive in the sense that I have a preference for using intuition.
 Calling myself an intuitive reveals a lot about how I personally move through the world, gather information, and make decisions.
 I tend to make heavy use of intuitive processes on a daily basis, but that doesn't mean that I think intuition is the only valuable process.
 I also use my five physical senses to gather information and I use rational processes constantly to assess and understand things.

 I love to call myself an intuitive, perhaps mostly because then I don't have to call myself a psychic and can thereby present myself to the general public as having a job that is vague but not delusional.
 Win!
 I also like describing myself word because it is informative.
 It tells you something about how I work and how I process.

 However, it's worth being careful not to harden one's sense of self too much around labels.
 As an intuitive, I can use rational processes and I have lots of emotions.
 Sometimes reason or emotion is the best tool for the job.
 To be the best intuitive I can be I want to know when that is and use the process that is best suited to the situation.